 IPM in Maine

-Maine takes an active role in promoting and facilitating the use of Integrated Pest Management.
+Maine takes an active role in promoting and supporting Integrated Pest Management.
 The University of Maine’s IPM programs provides leadership and technical expertise to farms and communities through education, demonstration, and outreach activities.
 University of Maine Cooperative Extension provides guidance and technical expertise for pest problem solving to farmers and gardeners.
-The State of Maine supports IPM through its policies, regulations and the activities of state agencies.
+State agencies and programs also support IPM.

 Maine’s Integrated Pest Management Council